 The HPV vaccine is effective in preventing the human papillomavirus.
 The sexually transmitted virus has been shown to cause cervical and other genital cancers; it is also linked to a rise in head and neck cancers.
 Current HPV recommendations are found at:

 The Hepatitis B vaccine can reduce the risk of developing liver cancer, especially for certain high-risk adults.
 It's important to talk with your physician to learn more about these vaccines.

 Avoid risky behaviors

 Hepatitis viruses, HIV, and the human papillomavirus have all been shown to increase the risk for certain cancers.
-Ways you can reduce your risk include practicing safe sex, and not using contaminated needles.
+However, you can reduce risk by practicing safe sex and not using contaminated needles.

-One of the best things you can do is get routine medical care with your primary care physician and dentist and follow their recommendations for cancer screenings to help reduce your cancer risk, or to find cancer early when the chances for successful treatment is the highest.
+One of the best things you can do is get routine medical care with your primary care physician and dentist and follow their recommendations for cancer screenings to help reduce your cancer risk or to find cancer early when the chances for successful treatment are the highest.

 You know your body best.
-If you have a concerning sign or symptom, please discuss with your primary care physician.
+However, if you have a concerning sign or symptom, please discuss it with your primary care physician.

 Learn more news and information related to COVID-19.Learn More